operator-framework/operator-sdk/doc/cli/operator-sdk_alpha_bundle_build.md

 ### Examples

 ```
-The following command will build a test-operator bundle image using Docker.
+The following invocation will build a test-operator bundle image using Docker.
 This image will contain manifests for package channels 'stable' and 'beta':

 $ operator-sdk bundle build \